 - Humanities Senior Seminar: The Brief Wondrous Life of Oscar Wao (HUM 497w 2014, 2016)

 - Ugly: Race, Gender, and the Politics of Desire (College Colloquium 2012)

 - Queer Drama: AIDS, Race, and Performance (College Colloquium 2014, 2016)

 Areas of Teaching

 Roy Pérez's research interests include comparative Latina/o studies, U.S. ethnic literatures, queer theory, and narrative theory.
 His current book project, Proximities: Queer Configurations of Race in Latina/o Culture, offers closeness as a critical alternative for understanding how art represents and reimagines racial identity.
-Examining the work of authors, painters, dramatists, as well as television and popular culture, ranging from Victorian-era writer Constance Fenimore Woolson to the character Justin on ABC’s Ugly Betty, Proximities examines cross-racial relationships, encounters, and artistic representation in Latina/o culure as instances of personal, political and historical reckoning with the very notion of latinidad.
+Examining the work of authors, painters, dramatists, as well as television and popular culture, ranging from Victorian-era writer Constance Fenimore Woolson to the character Justin on ABC’s Ugly Betty, Proximities examines cross-racial relationships, encounters, and artistic representation in Latina/o culture as instances of personal and historical reckoning with latinidad.

 Proximities: Queer Configurations of Race in Latina/o Culture.
-Book manuscript in progress.
+Book manuscript in development.

 Poems & Essays